Mostafahassen1/design-pattern/factory-Method/1-before-Factory/prodlem.md

-## The proble of this code is break OCP
+## The proplem of this code is break OCP